-Lysis of intranasal ssynechia (CPT code 30560) is considered reconstructive and medically necessary when:
+Lysis of Intranasal Synechia intranasal Synechia is considered Reconstructive and medically necessary when:

-- There is a documented Functional Impairment (e.g., obstruction, pain or bleeding) due to intranasal sSynechia (adhesions/scar bands); and - The Functional Impairment will be eliminated by lysis of the Synechia
+- There is a documented Functional Impairment Functional Impairment (e.g., obstruction, pain or bleeding) due to intranasal Synechia (adhesions/scar bands); and - The Functional Impairment will be eliminated by lysis of the Synechia.

-Lysis of Intranasal Synechia is not considered reconstructive and medically necessary in all other indications.
+Lysis of intranasal Intranasal Synechia is not considered Reconstructive and medically necessary in all other indications.

-Nasal Valve Procedures/Repair of Nnasal Vestibular Setenosis or Aalar Ceollapse (CPT code 30465) are is considered reconstructive and medically necessary when all of the following criteria are present:
+Nasal Valve procedures/repair of nasal vestibular stenosis or alar collapse are considered Reconstructive and medically necessary when all of the following criteria are present: